filip-kobus/whiteboard-app/websocket/worker/README.md

 # WebSocket Worker for Whiteboard App

 This directory contains the Cloudflare Worker and Durable Object code for real-time collaboration and asset management in the Whiteboard App.
-It is written in TypeScript and uses the itty-router library for routing.

 ## Features